PeerHerholz/EXPRA_Winter2021/lecture/introduction/introduction_4.md

 # Introduction IV
 Within the fourth session we'll have two topics, including both theoretical and practical aspects.
-At first, we'll go start going through the basics of one of the major parts of science & academia: `scientific reading and writing`, specifically `finding/organizing scientific publications`.
+At first, we'll go start going through the basics of one of the major parts of science & academia: `scientific reading and writing`, specifically `finding/organizing` & `reading scientific publications`.
 Next, we'll continue to analyze the data acquired within our `demo experiment`.
 This time, we'll try to dig deeper into the data structures and try to gather data of interest, transforming it to a more intelligible format.

 ## Topics 💡👨🏻‍🏫